-Dr Oliver Gibson is a lecturer in Physiology within the Division of Sport, Health and Exercise Sciences at Brunel University London, joining in September 2015.
-He is an active member of the Centre for Human Performance, Exercise and Rehabilitation (CHPER - https://www.brunel.ac.uk/research/Centres/Centre-for-Human-Performance-Exercise-and-Rehab).
+Dr Oliver Gibson is a lecturer in Exercise Physiology and a member of staff in the Division of Sport, Health and Exercise Sciences, Department of Life Sciences and a member of the Centre for Human Performance, Exercise and Rehabilitation.

-Oliver provides peer-review for a number of international journals, and has presented at a number of national and international conferences (ICSEMIS, 2012; ASPETAR Training and competing the heat, 2014; ECSS 2015, 2016; ICEE 2015; PPTR 2016) with work allied to Oliver's Ph.D winning several young investigator awards.
+Oliver provides peer-review for a number of international journals, and has presented at a number of national and international conferences winning several young investigator awards.

 Newest selected publications

 Hunt, AP., Minett, GM., Gibson, OR., Kerr, GK. and Stewart, IB.
 (2020) 'Could Heat Therapy Be an Effective Treatment for Alzheimer’s and Parkinson’s Diseases?
 A Narrative Review'.
 Frontiers in Physiology, 10 (1556). pp. 1 - 14.
 ISSN: 1664-042X Open Access Link

 Walter, E. and Gibson, O. (2020) 'The efficacy of antibiotics in reducing morbidity and mortality from heatstroke – A systematic review'.
 Journal of Thermal Biology, 88. pp. 102509 - 102509.
 ISSN: 0306-4565 Open Access Link